BIGVl/blogAPI/README.md

 ## API Base URL

-The API is accessible at `https://api.example.com` (replace with your API's base URL).
+The API is accessible at `https://blog-api-vlasandrei-com.onrender.com`.

 ### Authentication